Ankith-kumaran/Environmental-Hydrology-for-Data-Science-Project/README.md

 By undertaking this project, I intend to explore and experiment using a **Data Mining** approach to predict the burned area of forest fires.Different models such as  Support Vector Machines (SVM) and Random Forests would be trained with the given data, and the one with the highest accuracy(which is able to predict forest fires as precise as possible) would be selected.

-and four distinct feature selection setups (using spatial, temporal, FWI components and weather attributes), were tested on recent real-world data collected from the northeast region of Portugal.
-The best configuration uses a SVM and four meteorological inputs (i.e. temperature, relative humidity, rain and wind) and it is capable of predicting the burned area of small fires, which are more frequent.
-Such knowledge is particularly useful for improving firefighting resource management (e.g. prioritizing targets for air tankers and ground.
+The primary aim of this project is to be able to predict the burned area of small fires, which are more frequent.
+Such knowledge is particularly useful for improving firefighting resource management (e.g. prioritizing targets for air tankers and ground).